Why feed fatty acids?

 Linseed Meal v.
 Linseed Oil

-Linseed provides a concentrated source of omega-3 fatty acids, specifically alpha-linolenic acid (ALA), the building block for all omega-3’s.
-While the oil contains more ALA than the grain (1-tbsp linseed grain contains 2.35 grams while 1-tbsp oil contains 7.25 grams), the grain is a whole food and therefore contains a host of other nutrients that are not included in its extracted oil.
+A tablespoon of linseed grain contains 2.35 grams alpha-linolenic acid (ALA), and as linseed is a whole food it also contains a host of other nutrients that are not included in its extracted oil.

 For example, linseed is a rich source of dietary fibre, and nutrient-rich with an excellent source of minerals and vitamins such as calcium, copper, magnesium, folate and vits E, K, C and several B's.